WiLL75G/soc-day02-phishing-email-analysis/README.md

 ![Header Analysis 2](./images/02_header_analysis_2.png)

-The Return Path did not match the visible sender information.

 The Return Path is used during email delivery for handling returned or failed messages.
-A mismatch can be useful during phishing triage, but it does not prove malicious activity by itself.

-The header evidence therefore needed to be considered with the rest of the investigation.
+In this case, it did not match the visible sender information.

+That inconsistency gave me a concrete reason to investigate the sender identity and originating infrastructure further.

 **Verdict:** The sender and header information contained inconsistencies that required further validation.